The meaning of life is that is stops.

 It took me a very long time to figure out what money is for me.
 How much I need to sustain my lifestyle, different investment strategies, retirement plan, etc.

-Since I lost my job and decided to take some time off, I cut my spending my 95%!
+Since I lost my job and decided to take some time off, I cut my spending by 95%!
 I used to splurge on food and clothing.
-Not to mention, living in one of the most expensive cities in the world.
-I came to the conclusion that I don’t need that much.
+Not to mention living in one of the most expensive cities in the world.
+I concluded that I don’t need that much.
 I regret not saving more while I had a job.
-But, I needed all these experiences to come to the realization, that free time is more important than a new pair of shoes.
+But, I needed all these experiences to realize that free time is more important than a new pair of shoes.
 It might not be the case with you.
 So, you have to figure out what’s your relationships with money.

 Points to Ponder: